top of page

 Shavawn P. Simmons

-Shavawn P. Simmons is the Founder/Executive Director of Family Literacy of Georgia, Inc., whose mission and vision is to boost literacy among families of color with an emphasis on adolescent youth.
-An avid reader, writer, and artist, Simmons is also a retired 30-year public school educator.
-A native of Miami, (Opa-Locka, Florida), Simmons currently resides in Morrow, Georgia, and directs the Family Literacy of Georgia from metro Atlanta in Clayton County, Georgia.
+Shavawn P. Simmons is the Founder and Executive Director of Family Literacy of Georgia, Inc..
+Simmons founded Family Literacy of Georgia with the desire to increase enthusiasm for reading within communities lacking easy access to books and book diversity.
+An avid reader, writer, and artist, Simmons is a retired 30-year public school educator.
+A native of Miami, (Opa-Locka) Florida, Simmons currently directs Family Literacy of Georgia from metro Atlanta in Clayton County, Georgia.

-As a former Literacy Coach coupled with administrative experience in education, Simmons seeked to continue her servant leadership and utilize her corporate experiences to benefit her community.
-Ms. Simmons obtained her Bachelor's degree from Fisk University in Business Management and completed her Masters in Advertising at Northwestern University.
-In addition, she holds an Educational Specialist degree from Mercer University and Educational Leadership certification from Florida Atlantic University.
+Formerly a Literacy Coach and Assistant Principal, Simmons continues her servant leadership by utilizing her corporate experiences to benefit the community.
+Ms. Simmons obtained her Bachelor's degree from Fisk University in Business Management and completed her Masters in Advertising at Northwestern’s School of Medill in Evanston, IL.
+She also holds an Educational Specialist degree from Mercer University with an Education Leadership certification from Florida Atlantic University.

 Fueled by her passion for literacy and advocacy for adolescent youth, Simmons strives to help families create safe spaces for children to embrace their differences while promoting life-long reading experiences through Family Literacy of Georgia.
-Family Literacy of Georgia’s partnership with Read in Color has made it possible to provide communities and children of Clayton County with accessibility to free diverse books placed in book-sharing stations (also known as Little Free Libraries) throughout the county.
+Family Literacy of Georgia’s partnership with Little Free Library’s Read in Color initiative has helped to provide communities throughout the state of Georgia with accessibility to free diverse books.

 Patricia G. Sebo-Hand

-Councilwoman Sebo-Hand a 47-year resident of Clayton County, was elected to the City Council originally in 2010 and is currently serving her fourth four (4) year term.
+Pat Sebo-Hand is a 48-year resident of Clayton County, Georgia.
+She served on the Jonesboro City Council for thirteen years before resigning to run for Mayor.
 Mrs. Sebo-Hand was a 20-year employee of Clayton County Public Schools retiring in 2018.
 Before her employment with the Clayton County Public School System, Mrs. Sebo-Hand was co-owner of Photos by Sebo photography studio in Jonesboro.

 Among her many duties and responsibilities as a Councilwoman.
 Sebo-Hand is also the Manager of the Jonesboro Farmers Market.
 Mrs. Sebo-Hand was selected by her fellow Council members numerous times in the past 12 years to serve as Mayor Pro-Tempore.